 Accommodation is also available for the general public (Please call the official contact given below for more details).
 Many Jain saints who travel miles from one place to another and temple to temple, do stay here at night.
 Please contact the temple official below contact for updated details & charges for stay as of 2023.

 Shri Teenmurti Digambar Jain Mandir Atishay Kshetra is on the edge & border area of the Sanjay Gandhi National Park and is a slum village that has a chawl and a small farm.
 So when you Google map the route to reach Teenmurti Jain temple, you will be shown/routed via the Borivali National Park area which is the only road route access to this Mandir.

 Yes, there is an alternative way/route to reach this tourist attraction which is cost-effective as you can save on all National Park entry charges (Approximate Per head Rs.64, Car/Bike Charges Rs.215/Rs.22, etc) if you are not planning to explore national park area and just want to visit this Jain temple which is inside it.

-Remember, outside Jain temple gate and exactly opposite the entry area from village/shanties there is a check post with a guard to keep watch on illegal movements (NOT ALLOWED) to explore park premise, except the allowed Teenmurti temple entry.
+Remember, outside the Jain temple gate and exactly opposite the entry area from the village/shanties there is a check post with a guard to keep watch on illegal movements (NOT ALLOWED) to explore the park premises, except the allowed Teenmurti temple entry.

 I am sure many still do not know of this route (See More Pictures & Map) and thgis could help (HEY, You can thank me with a Google Review at the end of this post).